SAMUEL H. KRESS FELLOWSHIP

 It is strongly recommended that prospective applicants review the Kress Foundation website to better understand the possible relevance of their research to the Kress Foundation’s areas of interest.
 Applicants are required to submit the following materials AS ONE PDF DOCUMENT.

 - Cover page, including Project Title; Name of Applicant(s), including primary contact person; Applicant Address; Phone; Email.
 Also, please specify whether you are applying for the Fitch Mid-Career Grant or the Richard L. Blinder Award; and specify the amount of grant money requested.

 - Brief description of project, including how the final work product will be disseminated.
 Applicants are encouraged to be succinct and the description is not to exceed three (3) pages.

 - Detailed work schedule and project budget, showing the grant amount requested from the Fitch Foundation and how this money will be spent.

 - Curriculum Vita, including professional and academic background, and past and present grants received.

 - Two (2) letters of support for the project to be included with the application.

 Selection Process & Completion of Grant

-The Fitch Foundation will select one applicant as its recommendation to the Kress Foundation for potential funding.
-Grants are awarded at the discretion of the Foundation.
-Recipients will be notified by email in the Spring of 2019.
-Projects must be completed within twelve (12) months of the grant award.
+The Fitch Foundation will select one applicant as its recommendation to the Kress Foundation for potential funding; ultimate decision-making is that of the Kress Foundation.
+Recipients will be notified by e-mail in the Spring of 2020.
+Projects must be completed within twelve (12) months of the grant award, except when the Trustees approve an extension.
 All grantees will be assigned a Trustee advisor who will provide feedback and guidance throughout the project.